kaiosilveira/hacker-rank-challenges/climbing-the-leaderboard/README.md

 ## Test suite

-The test suite for this challenge covers both arrays' constraints mentioned above, a happy path and a happy - `path with the flag to change from 0-based indexes to 1-based indexes in the response.
-The tests are:`
+The test suite for this challenge covers both arrays' constraints mentioned above, a happy path and a happy path with the flag to change from 0-based indexes to 1-based indexes in the response.
+The tests are:

 - `test_raises_exception_if_lookup_array_has_less_than_one_item_and_flag_is_disabled`
 - `test_raises_exception_if_lookup_array_has_more_than_100_000_items_and_flag_is_disabled`